 Video is a powerful way to captivate audiences and provide them with rich, unique experiences that convey a message.
-Whether in-person at an event, on-demand to a Web browser or cell phone, distributed on a DVD, or streaming live around the world, UCM's video production team can provide a custom solution to help you reach your goals.
+Whether in-person at an event, on-demand to a computer or mobile device, distributed on a DVD, or streaming live around the world, UCM's video production team can provide a custom solution to help you reach your goals

 In general, video projects have the following phases: